shrideio/shoebox/src/packages/README.md

         - Open the administration console using the cog icon ![Alt text](/resources/img/proget_cog.png?raw=true "ProGet administration console") in the top right corner.

         - Browse to `Software Configuration -> License Key & Activation` and then click the _[change]_ link to open a prompt dialog.
-Enter the exiting license key or navigate to the MyInedo website by clicking the link shown in the info message for acquiring a perpetually free license key.
+Enter the existing license key or navigate to the MyInedo website by clicking the link shown in the info message for acquiring a perpetually free license key.

         - Enter the license key and click [Save].
 The updated page will contain the _activate_ link, click it for activation.
 The _Activation status_ is expected to show 'The license key is activated'.

         If the desired result was not achieved and ProGet still remains inactive check the [license documentation](https://docs.inedo.com/docs/proget/administration/license).

-    - Change the administrator password.
+    - Change the administrator password:

         Hover with the mouse cursor onto the user icon ![Alt text](/resources/img/proget_user.png?raw=true "ProGet user") in the top right corner to open a context menu and then click _Change Password_ to open the change password dialog.
 After the password is changed the welcome message should disappear from the login screen.